-A recent change that will affect a pre approval results in a positive way is the benchmark qualifying rate change.
+A recent change that will affect a pre approval results in a positive way is the benchmark qualifying rate change in the fall of 2019.
 It was at 5.34% and now it is at 5.19%.
-This means you now qualify for more.
+This means you can now qualify for more.

 For the benchmark rates, regardless of your actual rate, you are qualified on the benchmark rate.
 This is to protect mortgage applicants against possible future rate increases.